 - Connect with yourself.
 Prior to the pandemic, many of us lived in a fast-paced world and didn’t take time for self-reflection or self-care.
 Many of us are still in that fast-paced world now, while others of us have transitioned into a world that is unfamiliarly slow.
 And many of us are now juggling care of family members or schooling for children while working remotely and continuing to serve our community.
 Wherever you find yourself, making time for yourself is more important now than ever.
 Self-refection can help us take stock of where we are and of where we want to go in the future.
 Thinking about our actions and behaviors can help us understand our patterns, and how the patterns play out in our lives, bringing a stronger connection to ourselves and how we interact with our environments.
 Try journaling, painting, drawing, or creating something.

 Finding connection and meaning while social distancing can help decrease feelings of isolation and depression and can help us find deeper meaning to the connections we have.
-During Mental Health Month, think about how you can connect more with yourself and your loved ones.
+Think about how you can connect more with yourself and your loved ones.
 If you find a way that works for you, share it!
 It may be just the thing that helps someone else.

 If you are struggling, know that there are counselors available 24/7 through Making Life Easier and King County’s Employee Assistance Program (EAP).
 Making Life Easier can be reached by calling 1-888-874-7290.
 EAP staff are available by phone at 206-263-8733 or via email at HRDEAP@kingcounty.gov.